Celous/Final-year-project/README.md

 After you cloned the repository do not start the application.
 To run the application fully you need to create a database and collection and provide your own database URI.

 ### Setup

-- Go to MongoDB website and create a database and a collection named 'Items' and insert the data in the <code>server/ItemsCollection.js</code> file as a document.
-- Create a .env file in the server folder and type the following

 ```
     NODE_ENV = development